 Who Runs the World?

 5 years ago eglazer 0

-Speaking of Shabbat, Eishet Chayil is sung every Friday night.
-Eishet Chayil means “Women of Valor.”
-This is a song for women.
-Fun fact, each verse begins with a letter going in alphabetical order.
-The order is the foundation of the prayer just as a woman is the foundation to a home.
+Speaking of Shabbat, the Eishet Chayil is sung every Friday night.
+“Eishet Chayil” means “Women of Valor” and is a song for women.
+Fun fact, each verse begins with a letter going in alphabetical order; the order is the foundation of the prayer just as a woman is the foundation to a home.
 Woman are the foundation to life and wisdom.

 Another topic to discuss is the mechitza, the physical divide between the men and women, in shuls during services.
 We do this not to lessen the prayers of women but to enhance it.
 Separation is beneficial to both men and women.
 It is obvious that both genders are different.
 When hanging out with friends, conversations will be different if the opposite gender is there, the activities will be different, and even the dress might be different.
 Males and females both act differently when it comes to being with one another.
 This is not a bad thing or good thing; it’s just different.
 Our thought processes are different and when it comes to prayer, we want to be completely focused and not distracted by other thoughts that may cross our mind.

 Women may be different, but in no way are we less than or are men more powerful.
 Want to talk about powerful Jewish women?
 Think about all the women that work to make CTeen the awesome network that it is today.
 Let’s give a round of applause to our CTeen Rebbetzins for the wisdom, knowledge, and empowerment they’ve given all of us.